3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes

-Interactive Theorem Proving, as the name suggests, has traditionally involved a human guiding a proving system to verify a formal proposition.
-It has found applications in a wide range of fields, from secure software~\citep{tan_verified_2019} to the verification of mathematical results~\citep{hales_formal_2017}.
+Interactive Theorem Proving (ITP) traditionally involves a human guiding an ITP system to verify a formal proposition.
+The applications range from secure software~\citep{tan_verified_2019} to the verification of mathematical results~\citep{hales_formal_2017}.
 There has been significant interest in automating this process, with formalization efforts requiring a high level of human expertise~\citep{klein_sel4_2009}.
-Beyond this, it is considered a `grand challenge' for AI, requiring a high level of reasoning and planning to be successful~\citep{reddy_foundations_1988}.
-Even the largest current models struggle with the complexity of the task, with for example GPT-4 only able to solve 13.5\%~\citep{thakur_-context_2023} of the high school level miniF2F-test~\citep{zheng_minif2f_2021} benchmark.
-This has motivated the development of specialized models and search algorithms to address the unique challenges of the domain~\citep{wang_lego-prover_2024, polu_formal_2022, jiang_draft_2022, han_proof_2022, first_baldur_2023, zhao_decomposing_2023, wang_dt-solver_2023, whalen_holophrasm_2016, wu_int_2021, wang_first_2018, wang_learning, rabe_mathematical_2020, polu_generative_2020, magnus, loos_deep_2017, li_isarstep_2021, lewkowycz_solving_2022, jiang_lisa_2021, jiang_thor_2022, gauthier_tactictoe_2017}.
+It is also considered a `grand challenge' for AI, requiring a high level of reasoning and planning to be successful~\citep{reddy_foundations_1988}.
+Even large general purpose models struggle with the complexity of the task, with for example GPT-4 only able to solve 13.5\%~\citep{thakur_-context_2023} of the high school level miniF2F-test~\citep{zheng_minif2f_2021} benchmark.
+This has motivated specialized models and search algorithms to address the unique challenges of the domain (see e.g. ~\citep{li2024surveydeeplearningtheorem} for a review).

-With most non-trivial proofs requiring long chains of correct reasoning, it is a challenge to generate them in one pass without mistakes.
-The addition of a search algorithm is common for addressing this, as is done by the current state-of-the-art DeepSeek-Prover-V1.5~\citep{xin_deepseek-prover-v15_2024}.
-Under this paradigm, candidate tactics are generated and executed in the proving system, which (if successful) results in new subgoals to prove.
-This generates a tree of possible proof paths, where a search algorithm selects the most promising nodes to expand.
-The primary challenge faced by these approaches is the exponential growth in the number of proof paths, limiting the complexity of the problems that can be solved efficiently.